complete rest

 If you’re feeling a low-level form of tiredness throughout the day, you might be relying too much on active rest and too little on complete rest.

-You’ll find that sometimes, the most productive thing you can do is absolutely nothing at all.
+Sometimes, the most productive thing you can do is absolutely nothing at all.